xtuml/bridgepoint/doc-bridgepoint/notes/8061_ipr_classes.md

 An imported class assigned via an inter-project reference shall then be treated like a locally-assigned imported class.
 Create, relate, select, member access shall all work.

+This work is the first step towards greater support in BridgePoint for using imported elements from other "library" projects.
+A follow on issue is raised for the next phase (2.2).

 4. Requirements
 ---------------